Are you having problems with your coolant temperature gauge staying on cold, even if the car engine obviously is warm?

 This only applies if your car uses one combined temperature sensor with two pins.

-In some rare cases, your engine control unit could be a problem if the temperature information is received first to the ECM, which therefore sends the data to the cluster.
+In some rare cases, your engine control unit could be a problem if the temperature information is received first by the ECM, which therefore sends the data to the cluster.

 If this is the case, you have to check the trouble codes with an OBD2 scanner in the engine control unit to see if the engine control unit receives the temperature information.